Football: Competitions

-One of the longest running football fixture is the Cordner-Eggleston Cup, contested between Melbourne Grammar School and Scotch College, Melbourne every year since 1858.
+One of the longest running football fixtures is the Cordner-Eggleston Cup, contested between Melbourne Grammar School and Scotch College, Melbourne every year since 1858.
 It is believed by many to also be the first match of Australian rules football, although it was played under experimental rules in its first year.
 The first football trophy tournament was the Caledonian Challenge Cup, donated by the Royal Caledonian Society of Melbourne, played in 1861 under the Melbourne Rules.
 The oldest football league is a rugby football competition, the United Hospitals Challenge Cup (1874), while the oldest rugby trophy is the Yorkshire Cup, contested since 1878.
 The South Australian Football Association (30 April 1877) is the oldest surviving Australian rules football competition.
 The oldest surviving soccer trophy is the Youdan Cup (1867) and the oldest national football competition is the English FA Cup (1871).
 The Football League (1888) is recognised as the longest running association football league.
-The first international football match took place between sides representing England and Scotland on 5 March 1870 at the Oval under the authority of the FA.
-The first rugby international took place in 1871.
+The first international Rugby football match took place between Scotland and England on 27 March 1871 at Raeburn Place, Edinburgh.
+The first international Association football match officially took place between sides representing England and Scotland on 30 November 1872 at Hamilton Crescent, the West of Scotland Cricket Club's ground in Partick, Glasgow under the authority of the FA.